asu-cis-capstone/awesome/Tests.md

 #Testing Plan

 ##Overview
 This document contains a testing plan for validation of the website features, including some verification.
+The purpose is to identify software bugs and inefficiencies through user testing and the development of simplistic documentation for the client.

 #####Validation
 The plan for validation will ensure that the website and user functions operate properly and efficiently.